Connect with us

 The report echoes survey findings of Britam Asset Managers who anticipate a warehouse development boom in the country after the elections.

-The findings, which were made public late last month, showed that specialized warehouses – commonly known as Grade A warehouses – were the most sought after industrial properties by multinationals setting up bases in Kenya.
+The findings, which were made public late last month, showed that specialized warehouses – commonly known as Grade A warehouses – were the most sought-after industrial properties by multinationals setting up bases in Kenya.

 “Quality warehouses remain scarce in the Kenyan market and this presents developers with an opportunity to undertake warehousing projects,” the report said, adding that infrastructure development is the main catalyst for the sector’s success.

-Britam expects that the demand for logistics hubs would continue to grow as companies shift from ownership of warehouses to concentrate on their core businesses in a bid to cut costs and boost efficiency.
+Britam expects that the demand for logistics hubs will continue to grow as companies shift from ownership of warehouses to concentrate on their core businesses in a bid to cut costs and boost efficiency.

-In terms of revenue, JLL notes that developers in Nairobi estimate that for new prime industrial developments to be feasible rentals of at least Sh620 per square metre a month should be achieved.
+JLL notes that developers in Nairobi estimate that for new prime industrial developments to be feasible rentals of at least Sh620 per square metre a month should be achieved.

 “If rental levels drop below this threshold, new prime developments tend to not be feasible.
-Sustainable and affordable rental levels will therefore remain a major factor affecting growth of the prime industrial sector,” writes JLL.
+Sustainable and affordable rental levels will therefore remain a major factor affecting the growth of the prime industrial sector,” writes JLL.

 Ordinarily, most warehouses in Kenya are situated in Nairobi, Mombasa and Kisumu, with major nodes located on Mombasa Road and Baba Dogo.

-Shortage of land and congestion in these areas is forcing developers to shift focus to emerging nodes such as Ruiru, Thika Road, and Kikuyu – which are becoming attractive due to completion of the Northern and Southern bypasses.
+Shortage of land and congestion in these areas is forcing developers to shift focus to emerging nodes such as Ruiru, Thika Road, and Kikuyu – which are becoming attractive due to the completion of the Northern and Southern bypasses.

 Hellen Ndaiga, a graduate of Daystar University with a degree in Communications, is an accomplished reporter experienced in covering construction news.
 She offers a unique perspective to our coverage.